1001-Austin-Max/Segmented-Bowl-Designer/README.md

 # Segmented-Bowl-Designer
-Used to easily plan out the layers of a bowl
+Used to easily plan out the layers of a wooden bowl